K6JEB/SKEDroid_SKCC/README.md

 ### DEVICE ACCESS
 Do you want to install this application?
 It will get access to:
-*full network access
+-full network access
-*view network connections
+-view network connections
-*vew Wi-Fi connections
+-vew Wi-Fi connections